Trinidad Orisha: Beliefs

-The one supreme god in Trinidad Orisha is Oludumare, the Yoruba supreme being who created the aye, the world of the living, visible to us, and the Orun, the invisible spiritual world of the gods, spirits, and ancestors.
+The one supreme God in Trinidad Orisha is Olodumare, the Yoruba supreme being who created the Ayé, the world of the living, visible to us, and the Orun, the invisible spiritual world of the gods, spirits, and ancestors.

-Orisha spirits, also referred to as gods, are the messengers of Oludumare, communicating through possession during spiritual rituals such as the feast.
-Yoruba categorizes the Orisha into several categories:
+Orisha spirits, also referred to as gods, are the messengers of Olodumare, communicating through possession during spiritual rituals such as the feast.
+Yoruba categorises the Orisha into several categories: